 Entering students of Business and Technology University start their academic career by learning the fundamentals of entrepreneurship.
 Specific courses are designed in a way that encourages students to create their own startups, pitch them on yearly demo days and participate in the incubation process.
 The aim of these courses is to give students basic knowledge about entrepreneurship, teach them the tools for ideation, business model creation etc. to ensure that they’re fully informed about all the steps necessary to launch a successful startup.

-The entrepreneurship course was created in partnership with Henley Business School.
+The entrepreneurship modules were created in partnership with Henley Business School.
 This allows students to have access to top class international resources.
 What’s more, courses are enriched with additional materials, provided by our international partners, every year.

 Activities and Services of Entrepreneurship Center